earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 ![Could Not Connect to Server](../assets/images/circle-ci-with-django/no-postgres-error.png)

 It looks like Django is having trouble connecting to Postgres.
-This error is occuring when Django tries to set up a test database to run our unit tests.
+This error is occurring when Django tries to set up a test database to run our unit tests.
 The reason it can't connect is because there is no database, not yet.
 We'll need to set one up.

 When we create a job, we can tell it to use docker and then define an image we want to user.
-The first image we pass is the main image our job will run in, however we can pass aditional images and CircleCi will create containers we can connect to and use during the job.
+The first image we pass is the main image our job will run in, however we can pass additional images and CircleCi will create containers we can connect to and use during the job.

 In this case we use a Postgres so that Django can set up a test DB.
-We can pass a number of enviormnet variables, but the miniumu we need for now is to set a `POSTGRES_USER`.
-When the Postgres container spins up, it will create a postgres role named `example`.
+We can pass a number of environment variables, but the minimum we need for now is to set a `POSTGRES_USER`.
+When the Postgres container spins up, it will create a Postgres role named `example`.
 This will be the role Django users to connect to the database.

 ```yml
   test-and-lint: